mehroosali/mehroosali/README.md

 <h2> < Hello World, I'm <a href="https://www.linkedin.com/in/mehroosali/" target="_blank"> Mehroos Ali</a> /> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">  </h2>
     <img align='right' src='resources/developer.gif' width='300"' height='200"'>

-- I am currently persuing my Masters in Computer Science at the <a href="https://www.utdallas.edu/"  target="_blank"> University of Texas at Dallas. </a>
+- I am currently pursuing my Masters in Computer Science at the <a href="https://www.utdallas.edu/"  target="_blank"> University of Texas at Dallas. </a>
+- I have interned at Amazon as Data Engineer this past summer where I gained knowledge and experience working with design and development of streaming data pipelines.
 - I have previously worked as a Data Engineer for <a href="https://www.onwardgroup.com/" target="_blank"> Onward Technologies</a> which is a global IT service provider in domains such as data analytics, data science, Artificial Intelligence (AI) and Machine Learning (ML).
 Before that I was working with <a href="https://www.cognizant.com/" target="_blank"> Cognizant</a> on their flagship Core Banking and Insurance customer - Suncorp.
 - Currently I am learning <a href="https://databricks.com/" target="_blank"> Databricks</a> which is a big data processing platform for combining the best of data warehouses and data lakes into a lakehouse architecture.
 - I am interested in Big Data Engineering, Cloud Data Warehousing, Devops and Backend Design and Development.